-Since the element Ru locates in the same group as the element Fe in the periodic table, the similar physical properties are expected in the Ru-based and Fe-based compounds.
+Since the element Ru locates in the same group as the element Fe in the Periodic Table, the similar physical properties are expected in the Ru-based and Fe-based compounds.
 There have been a number of studies focused on the Ru-related superconductors to date \cite{RN1320, JEITSCHKO198793, GUO2016921}.
 For example, the layered perovskite Sr$_2$RuO$_4$ is a well-known unconventional superconductor with $T_c$ of 0.93 K \cite{RN1320}.
 The ternary 122-type compounds LaRu$_2$P$_2$ and LaRu$_2$As$_2$ were also reported to show superconductivity with $T_c$ of 4.1 K and 7.8 K, respectively \cite{JEITSCHKO198793, GUO2016921}.
 Recently, a new high-purity 1144-type Ru-based material, CaKRu$_4$P$_4$, was successfully synthesized in experiment \cite{song2021hetero}.
-The study of such 1144-type Ru-based material and comparing it with the discovered 122-type or other 1144-type systems is very meaningful for achieving topological superconductivity.
+The study of such a 1144-type Ru-based material and comparison it with the discovered 122-type or other 1144-type systems is very meaningful for achieving topological superconductivity.

-In this paper, we have systemically studied the electronic structural properties of CaKRu$_4$P$_4$ based on the first-principles density functional theory.
-In comparision with the iron-based superconductors, the Ru-based 1144-type compound has different electronic structure, although they share very similar crystallographic structures.
-Under ambient condition, there is only electron-type carrier in CaKRu$_4$P$_4$ when spin-orbit coupling (SOC) is not considered.
+In this paper, we have systemically studied the electronic and structural properties of CaKRu$_4$P$_4$ based on the first-principles density functional theory.
+In comparison with the iron-based superconductors, the Ru-based 1144-type compound has different electronic structure, although they share very similar crystallographic structures.
+Under ambient condition, there are only electron-type carriers in CaKRu$_4$P$_4$ when spin-orbit coupling (SOC) is not considered.
 More importantly, a long-range magnetic order is absent in the material.
-Because of the similar electronic structure to that of the ternary 122-type Ru-based compounds LaRu$_2$P$_2$ and LaRu$_2$As$_2$, CaKRu$_4$P$_4$ is very likely to be a phonon-mediated medium coupled BCS superconductors under pressure \cite{JEITSCHKO198793, GUO2016921, PhysRevLett.108.257005, RAHAMAN20172827, PhysRevB.84.224507, Hadi_2017}.
+Because of the similar electronic, structural, and nonmagnetic properties to those of the ternary 122-type Ru-based compounds LaRu$_2$P$_2$ and LaRu$_2$As$_2$, CaKRu$_4$P$_4$ is very likely to be a phonon-mediated medium coupled BCS superconductor under pressure \cite{JEITSCHKO198793, GUO2016921, PhysRevLett.108.257005, RAHAMAN20172827, PhysRevB.84.224507, Hadi_2017}.
 Furthermore, topological states, including both type-I and type-II Dirac fermions, can be created and regulated with pressure in this material.
-The quaternary compound CaKRu$_4$P$_4$ therefore has a potential to be an attractive platform for the study of topological physics, superconductivity, and topological superconductivity.
+The quaternary compound CaKRu$_4$P$_4$ therefore has the potential to be an attractive platform for the study of topological physics, superconductivity, and topological superconductivity.